-As described earlier in this Update, the successful resolution of litigation affecting the Empire conversion has resulted in the transfer of roughly \$754 million of Empire proceeds received to date to the HCRA Resources Fund.
+The successful resolution of litigation affecting the Empire conversion has resulted in the transfer of roughly \$754 million of Empire proceeds received to date to the HCRA Resources Fund.
 Another \$1.1 billion in Empire proceeds, for a total of \$1.8 billion in Empire conversion proceeds (including \$200 million that will support General Fund Medicaid spending), is expected in 2005-06.